Mumbai Trans Harbour Link – Information & Status

 Design & Alignment

 Mumbai Trans Harbour Link will be a six-lane expressway bridge across Mumbai’s harbour and pass over Sewri mudflats, Pir Pau Jetty and Thane Creek channels.
-On the Sewri-end, a three-level interchange is planned to connect with the Sewri-Worli Connector and Eastern Freeway.
+On the Sewri-end, a three-level interchange is planned to connect with the Sewri-Worli Elevated Corridor and Eastern Freeway.
 On the Navi Mumbai-end, the bridge has an interchange each at Shivaji Nagar and Chirle.

 This concrete bridge will feature a 4 km steel span section in the middle to allow for ships to pass underneath.
 The longest span of MTHL will be 180m and the shortest will be 100m long.
 MTHL’s lanes will have a width of 3.5 meters with a 2.5 meter wide shoulder on either side and 0.75m shoulder at the median, based on JICA’s recommendation.
 The maximum speed limit will be restricted to 100 kmph.